jonathanleahy/fullstack-interview-task/README.md

 I have listed the work I'd do to complete the assigment below.

-I was going to fork the github project and noticed that there are solutions from other candidates.
+I was going to fork the GitHub project and noticed that there are solutions from other candidates.
 I didn't think it was ethical to look at these before tackling the project.

 From a personal perspective and growth, if there's an ideal response to this test, I'd be interested in viewing it.